How to move out of a rental home: A quick checklist when leaving a rental property

 Don't underestimate the power of scents

-For example, during your end of lease cleaning, freshen all drains by adding tablespoons of bicarb soda, a good splash of vinegar, and several litres of boiled water from your kettle.
+For example, during your end of tenancy cleaning, freshen all drains by adding tablespoons of bicarb soda, a good splash of vinegar, and several litres of boiled water from your kettle.
 Everything will seem much more pleasant if there is no nasty smell emanating from the drains.

 |Chucking orange peels into the oven for half an hour on a low setting can also make the property smell extra nice during the final inspections (just don't forget to remove them before the agent inspects the oven).|